Testing battery and charging system

 Download a wiring diagram

 I downloaded this from T. Moss's website, which I find much more useful than other sources.
+Tom Moss goes out of his way to help people, and is a genuinely nice fellow.
 AutoZone and others have some free schematics up also.

 http://www.veryuseful.com/mustang/tech/engine/images/fuel-alt-links-ign-ac.gif

-What a helpful website.
-T.Moss's diagram linked above showed me the heavy dark green wire from my starter relay causing my problem went directly to my alternator output.
-In my case one of the diodes ("arrows") in the alternator was bad.
-This also made my alternator slightly warm to the touch even when sitting for several hours.
+T.Moss's diagram (linked above) showed me the heavy dark green wire from my starter relay causing my "drain problem" went directly to my car's alternator output.
+In my case one of the diodes (the little black "arrows") in my car's alternator was bad.
+This current loss also made my alternator slightly warm to the touch, even when sitting off for several hours.

 Other Helpful Voltages